sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 >**Notes:**
 >
->When you proceed to submit details of the required invitation type, you may receive error notifications.
+>When you submit details of the required invitation type, you may receive error notifications.
 Proceed as follows:
 >
 >- To troubleshoot [email invitation](#email-invitation) or [create account](#create-account) issues:
 >    1. Raise a service request by clicking on the email link provided.